Analysis System

 • User navigation

-Graph Visualization (bengal/analysis/graph_visualizer.py)
+Graph Visualization (bengal/analysis/graph/visualizer.py)

 Purpose: Generate interactive visualizations of site structure using D3.js force-directed graphs.